ehanahamed/quizfreely/backend/README.md

 ### DNS Setup

-quizfreely.com should use digitalocean's nameservers, and Quizfreely's domain and subdomains should be set in digitalocean, under "domains".
+quizfreely.com should use digitalocean's nameservers, and Quizfreely's domain and subdomains should be set in digitalocean, under "networking" > "domains".

+btw, its "home" > "networking" > "domains", NOT "home" > "droplet" > "networking",

 To setup the backend's url, `api.quizfreely.com`, just add an A record, with:
 - hostname: `api` (`api.quizfreely.com`)